skiptools/skip-firebase/README.md

         /// including while the app is in the background.
 On iOS, these messages arrive through
         /// `application(_:didReceiveRemoteNotification:)` in the AppMainDelegate instead.
         public func messaging(_ messaging: Messaging, didReceiveRemoteMessage userInfo: [AnyHashable: Any]) {
-            logger.info("didReceiveRemoteMessage: \(userInfo)")
+            // NOTE: Messaging.messaging().appDidReceiveMessage(userInfo) is a no-op in SkipFirebaseMessaging and is not required here logger.info("didReceiveRemoteMessage: \(userInfo)")
             // ... handle Android data-only notification logic here }
     }
     ```

-    To receive Data-Only push notifications in iOS, connect through the `func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any])` provided natively by the `UIApplicationDelegate`:
+    To receive Data-Only push notifications in iOS, connect through the `func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable: Any], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {` provided natively by the `UIApplicationDelegate`:
     ```swift
     #if canImport(UIKit)
     ...